la-voz/tinypass/README.md

-# tinypass
+# Tinypass REST API Client

-This is the client for the Tinypass REST API
+This is the client for the Tinypass REST API.